Accounting with a tax advisor: The differences, advantages and disadvantages

 Accounting forms the basis for tax advice.
 It documents and organizes all business cases.
 Typical tasks that fall within the area of accounting include posting documents and preparing the advance sales tax return.
 The data from accounting is then used by tax consultants, for example, to optimize the tax burden and to present how the company is currently doing economically.

-Yes If you are no longer satisfied with your current advisor, you can Terminate tax advisor and your Change tax advisor.
+Yes If you are no longer satisfied with your current advisor, you can cancel your tax advisor and change your tax advisor.
 It is important to plan with a small time buffer to ensure a smooth transition.

 Legal notice: The information provided on our website is researched and compiled by Integral with great care.
 However, due to constantly changing legal regulations and regulations, we cannot guarantee the completeness, timeliness or accuracy of the content.
 For individual tax or legal concerns, we recommend that you always consult a qualified expert.
 We would be happy to arrange a suitable contact for you.
 Integral assumes no liability for any damage that could result from the use or misinterpretation of the information provided.